 Bulgaria Crypto Tax

-Bulgarian taxes are administered by the Bulgarian Ministry of Finance.
-It manages both domestic companies and foreign companies who conduct business activities in the country.
+Taxes in Bulgaria are regulated by the Bulgarian Ministry of Finance.
+It oversees both locally-owned companies and foreign investors conducting business activities within the country’s borders.

-Business entities are required to submit their annual returns with the Bulgarian Ministry of Finance on an annual basis.
-Corporate tax is calculated in line with the company’s financial year, which, in most cases, coincides with the calendar year.
-An exception to this rule are newly incorporated companies, which also benefit from special tax filing regulations.
+Business entities are required to submit their annual returns with the Bulgarian Ministry of Finance on a yearly basis.
+The corporate tax is returned in line with the company’s financial year, which typically ends at the close of the calendar year.
+Newly incorporated businesses, aside from the exemptions mentioned above, are also exempted from some requirements pertaining to tax filings.

-Under the usual circumstances (when financial year coincides with calendar year), annual tax returns must be filed by the end of March of the following year (that is, by the end of March 2024 for 2023).
-Corporate tax rates must also be paid by the same deadline (end of March).
+Under normal circumstances, if the financial year is concurrent with the calendar year, then annual tax returns have to be filed at the end of March of the next year, i.e., at the end of March 2024 for 2023.
+Corporate tax rates also are to be paid at the very same due date, i.e., the end of March.

-It is also worth noting that the Bulgarian system gives businesses an opportunity to make advance corporate tax payments on a quarterly or monthly basis.
-Another important nuance is that each company needs to file its own annual tax return because consolidated tax returns are not available.
-This point is important for holding companies, as Bulgaria does not have a holding company regime.
+It is also crucial to highlight that the Bulgarian system provides an opportunity for businesses to make advance corporate tax payments quarterly or even monthly.
+The other important nuance is that each company is obliged to file its annual tax return independently because the consolidated tax return is unavailable.
+Such a point is significant for holding companies in light of the fact that Bulgaria does not have a holding company regime.

 Standard tax rates in Bulgaria:

-Bulgaria has more than 70 international agreements on the elimination of double taxation, which will allow you to avail of the preferential tax rate or tax exemption.
-To do so, you must supply a certificate of residence proving the location of the taxpayer’s seat for tax purposes.
+Bulgaria has more than 70 international agreements on the elimination of double taxation, which enables you to take advantage of the preferential tax rate or tax exemption.
+For this purpose, you should provide a certificate of residence that proves the location of the taxpayer’s seat for tax purposes.

 Corporate income tax

-Bulgarian tax resident crypto companies are subject to paying the corporate income tax on their worldwide income, while non-resident companies are taxed only on the income sourced in Bulgaria.
-If your company‘s registered office or place of management is located in Bulgaria, it‘s considered a resident.
+Bulgarian tax resident crypto companies are obligated to pay corporate income tax on their worldwide income, while non-resident companies are taxed only with respect to the income sourced within Bulgaria.
+If your company’s registered office or place of management is in Bulgaria it is considered a resident.

 • Business profits;